 About the structure and biological function of MIPC

 Structure.
-Mannosyl-inositolphosphoryl-ceramides (mannose-inositol-P-ceramides, or MIPC) are a type of glycophospho-sphingolipids, a subclass of phosphosphingolipids.
+Mannosyl-inositolphosphoryl-ceramides (mannose-inositol-P-ceramides, or MIPC) belong to the group of phosphosphingolipids within the sphingolipids.
 Their structure consists of a ceramide backbone bound to a mannosylated phosphorylinositol molecule.
 The ceramide backbone contains two hydrocarbon chains: a long-chain base which is linked to a fatty acid via an amide bond.
 The fatty acid and the long-chain base can be of variable length, hydroxylated, and contain double bonds.